 ✘ Back and base may separate when carrying

-If we were on the market for a travel car seat for a 5 year old, the Graco Tranzitions would get some serious consideration.
-The price tag is extremely reasonable (and may be cheaper at Walmart) for what you get and it would be a great seat to use both at home at on the go.
-The best part?
-You’ll never have to buy another car seat again (unless you want to, that is).
+If we were on the market for a travel car seat for a 5 year old, the Graco Tranzitions 3-in-1 harness booster car seat would get some serious consideration.
+The price tag is extremely reasonable for what you get and it would be a great seat to use both at home at on the go (it may be even cheaper at Walmart) .

 So what are the tradeoffs?
 Nothing is perfect.
 You’ll have to carry around a few extra pounds for all those features, though you won’t notice a difference if you use a cart like this one or strap it to your suitcase.

-Some parents have had trouble installing the Tranzitions (or the Graco Wayz) in certain cars, but most parents report that it’s easy to use.
+Some parents have had trouble installing the Tranzitions (or the Graco Wayz) in certain cars since the path for the seatbelt and LATCH strap is mounted very high on the car seat – I’ve even had difficulty sometimes when helping caregivers with this seat.
+Prepare to spend a little more time with it and use these tips for installing your car seat.
 It also requires a top tether for installation, which you may not find in developing countries.

 Cosco Finale DX review